Who Owns Core 5G Patents? – Essentiality Check on 5G Declared Patents

 International Telecommunications Union (ITU)

 The International Telecommunications Union (ITU) is the global organization responsible for worldwide standardization of telecommunications.
 The ITU Radiocommunication Sector has responsibility for governing the worldwide use of the radio-frequency spectrum and satellite orbit resources to make certain this spectrum is used effectively.

-The ITU-R has defined three main types of uses of 5G in its document “Framework and overall objectives of the future development of IMT for 2020 and beyond”,
+The ITU-R has defined three main types of uses of 5G technology in its document “Framework and overall objectives of the future development of IMT for 2020 and beyond”,